bradleyfrank/plexport/README.md

 The value of `library` is the name of your Music library in Plex.

-To find your Plex token, navigate to `/Library/Application Support/Plex Media Server/` and run:
+To find your Plex `token`, navigate to `/Library/Application Support/Plex Media Server/` and run:

 ```sh
 tr ' ' '\n' < Preferences.xml | grep PlexOnlineToken